strmark/kpiradio/README.md

 # kpiradio
 Kotlin Pi Clock Radio Backend

-This part of the project is written with Spring-boot with Kotlin, H2 database, VLC and the Quartz scheduler to provide the backend REST API.
+This part of the project is written with Spring-boot with Kotlin, Swagger, H2 database, VLC and the Quartz scheduler to provide the backend REST API.

 ## Installation
-This installation procedure will works on Raspian.
+This installation procedure will work on Raspian.

 ### Pre requisite and libs